 The end goal of these checkers is so they provide you with an improvement list of strengths and weaknesses.
 These insights will provide you with all sorts of information about what needs to change and/or add to your website.
 According to automated analyses, these programs can contribute to achieving full accessibility.

 Can I depend only on the Web testing tool?

 Although there are many variations, a web testing tool is usually a quick and in-depth scan.
 Depending on which checker you are using, it may not identify all accessibility problems, so it is always advisable to supplement it with a manual review, which is more intuitive and based on personal judgment and expert interpretation.

 Besides, it uses specific tools to imitate the way users will access the pages, using, in as much as possible, alternative browsers, access systems, and or techniques.
 The combination of both technical and manual analysis will contribute to the best achievement of accessibility.

 Manual evaluation of compliance criteria

-It is important to note that each compliance criterion covers various aspects and techniques, so it is impossible to establish a single test that measures each compliance criterion’s relevant elements.
+Furthermore, each compliance criterion covers various aspects and techniques.
+Therefore, it is impossible to establish a single test that measures each compliance criterion’s relevant elements.
 For example, criterion 1.1.1, “Provide text alternatives for non-text content,” has associated various techniques that may or may not be relevant in different situations.
 Automatic tools only check part of the compliance criteria; therefore, manual evaluation is advisable.

 There is a different kind of scans available.
 We have listed the various scans and tools below.